 Finasteride compounded cream and combinations

-Finasteride is a competitive inhibitor of 5α-reductase.⁴ It is recommended to be taken as second-line treatment for hirsutism.
-Based on some guidelines, oral contraceptive pills used as first-line treatment for hirsutism may be combined with finasteride after six months if treatment response is considered suboptimal.
+Finasteride is a competitive inhibitor of 5α-reductase.⁴ It is recommended to be taken as second-line option for hirsutism.
+Based on some guidelines, oral contraceptive pills used as first-line option for hirsutism may be combined with finasteride after six months if therapy response is considered suboptimal.
 One particular study compared finasteride 0.25% cream to placebo.
-After six months of treatment, mean hair counts decreased significantly in the finasteride-treated sites compared to no significant change observed in the placebo-applied sites.
+After six months of therapy, mean hair counts decreased significantly in the finasteride sites compared to no significant change observed in the placebo-applied sites.